-At Morris Financial Concepts, Inc., we love to celebrate all that’s good about charitable giving.
+At Morris Financial Concepts, Inc. in Mount Pleasant, we love to celebrate all that’s good about charitable giving.
 With so many opportunities to contribute, we want to help you accomplish your giving goals.
 Charitable giving can be done over a lifetime within your estate documents, giving you the peace of mind knowing that your contributions will live on.
 Our wealth managers help clients across the nation incorporate charitable giving into their personalized legacy living plan.
 Whether you’re gifting education or fulfilling charitable desires, our Charleston financial advisors can provide financial guidance and direction.
 Contact us to start your journey to financial freedom today!

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 None of the charitable organizations discussed herein are affiliates of MFC.
 All investing involves risk, including the possible loss of money you invest, and past performance does not guarantee future results.
 MFC relies on information from various sources believed to be reliable, including third parties, but cannot guarantee the accuracy and completeness of any third-party information.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.